adam-cattermole/cloud-performance/performance/README.md

 # Benchmark

-At present the tool, located in [performance](performance/README.md), supports the use of the following platforms:
+At present the tool supports the use of the following platforms:

 * Microsoft's Azure
 * Amazon Web Services (AWS) - specifically the EC2 platform